Skip to content

 HARD: difficult track racing, expert trailers, rugged, exposed and steep terrain, with short stretches equipped but without mountaineering difficulties, prolonged passages an important quote

 When it comes to trail racing, there is something for everyone!
-ITRA categorizes trail races according to their level of difficulty.
+ITRA categorises trail races according to their level of difficulty.

 Knowing the difficulty of a trail race allows runners to select the race that best suits their needs as well as to prepare for it to the best of their ability.

-ITRA race evaluation provides runners and organizers with a consistent measure all around the world.
+ITRA race evaluation provides runners and organisers with a consistent measure all around the world.

 ITRA uses a validated method to calculate the level of difficulty of a race and this method is based on the notion of ‘Km-effort’.